YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUDWNGRDTN, Transaction number 0xaaa in database xxx is too big for MUPIP [REORG] DOWNGRADE.
 Renew database with MUPIP INTEG TN_RESET

-MUPIP Error: A MUPIP DOWNGRADE or MUPIP REORG DOWNGRADE was attempted when the database transaction number was greater than 4,026,531,839 (the TN_RESET warning limit for V4 databases).
+MUPIP Error: A MUPIP DOWNGRADE or MUPIP REORG DOWNGRADE was attempted when the database transaction number was greater than 4,026,531,839 (the TN_RESET warning limit for previous versions of databases).

 Action: Before the database can be downgraded, the transaction number must be reset with the MUPIP INTEG TN_RESET command.
 This requires standalone access to the database and may take a significant amount of time.